Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 ## File Permissions

-All files and directories in Linux has file permissions associated with them.
+All files and directories in Unix-based operating systems (Linux or macOS) have file permissions associated with them.
 Permissions fall into three categories, _read_, which grants permission to view the file; _write_, which grants permission to modify the file; and _execute_, which grants permission to execute or run the file.

 ### Viewing Permissions